-- The name and address of the branch and the branch's Internal Revenue Service (IRS) identification number (Employer Identification Number.)
-If you have a Form 990 or 990-EZ, take it with you as well as an invoice billed to the branch's address. - NALC and its branches are 501(c)(5) labor organizations, not a 501(c)(3), as many people incorrectly assume.
-You should print out the IRS Determination Letter available at nalc.org.
-(Click on the link on the secretary-treasurer's page titled "What to do if your Branch Lost Its Tax-Exempt Status.")
-Although not all banks ask for the same documentation, you should have the letter available and be aware that NALC's Group Exemption Number (GEN) is 0685. - If the branch has bylaws, take along a copy as well as a copy of the NALC Constitution.
+- The name and address of the branch and the branch's IRS identification number (Employer Identification Number).
+If you have a Form 990 or 990-EZ, take it with you, as well as an invoice billed to the branch's address. - NALC and its branches are 501(c)(5) labor organizations, not a 501(c)(3) as many people incorrectly assume.
+You should print out the IRS Determination Letter available on the website at nalc.org.
+(Click on the link on the secretary-treasurer page titled "What to do if your branch lost its tax-exempt status.")
+Although not all banks ask for the same documentation, you should have the letter available and be aware that NALC's Group Exemption Number (GEN) is o685. - NALC and its branches are also unincorporated associations.
+If the bank asks you for articles of incorporation, they are unaware of our status as unincorporated associations and are making the request in error. - If the branch has bylaws, take a copy along as well as a copy of the NALC Constitution.
 Also take the branch charter if it is available, or a photocopy. - A resolution must be submitted to the bank to identify the individuals who are authorized to use the branch's bank account.
 The resolution should include the name, address and position of each person authorized to use the account.

 A resolution is separate from the actual signature card, which the bank should provide.
-Many banks will have a resolution ready which, if the officers are not all present at the bank, you may take back with you to have signed and then return to the bank.
+Many banks will have a resolution ready which, if the officers are not all present at the bank, you may take with you to have signed and then return to the bank.